flutter/website/faq.md

 ship the same feature set to iOS and Android at the same time, and lower maintenance costs.

-In a sense, Flutter is also for _designers_ that want their original design visions delivered consistently, with high fidelity, to all users on mobile.
+While not the initial target audience,
-While designers aren't the initial target audience for using Flutter, we think designers will be happy when their developers use Flutter to make the designs come to life.
+Flutter is also for _designers_ that want their original design visions delivered consistently, with high fidelity, to all users on mobile.

 Fundamentally, Flutter is for users that want beautiful apps, with delightful motion and animation, and UIs with character